 Need some extra motivation to keep you going through the winter months?
 Think Tech.
 Smart watches and fitness trackers are a proven way to increase activity, beat the boredom and help you push through the pain.
 Pick up one these little gems in the January sales and watch the pounds melt away.

 Break the Ice

-Embrace the cold - get out and run in the snow.
 Remember how exhausting it was as a kid, dragging your sled up that snow-covered hillside?
 Running in snow’s just like running in sand, and the added difficulty makes for a great workout.
-Just be sure to keep your sessions short, wrap up warm, and ditch those trainers for something a bit sturdier, like hiking boots.
+Just be sure to keep your sessions short, wrap up warm, and ditch those trainers for something a little sturdier, like hiking boots.
 With any luck you’ll be back inside before your sweat freezes.